DeepakJhaaa/javascript-developer-handbook/src/_Javascript/README.md

 [[↑] Back to top](#js-questions)

-### 11.17.
-Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?

-Every script has access to the global scope, and if everyone uses the global namespace to define their variables, collisions will likely occur.
-Use the module pattern (IIFEs) to encapsulate your variables within a local namespace.

-[[↑] Back to top](#js-questions)

-### 11.18.
+### 10.9.
 Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?

 The `load` event fires at the end of the document loading process.
 At this point, all of the objects in the document are in the DOM, and all the images, scripts, links and sub-frames have finished loading.